plutov/packagemain/25-docker-scout/README.md

 - `compare`: compare an image to a second one (for instance to latest)
 - `cves`: display vulnerabilities of an image
 - `recommendations`: display available base image updates and remediation recommendations
-- `sbom`: generate the SBOM (Software Bill of Materials) of the image

 We can use them to scan our already built image.
 Which resulted in...